 If you enlist a friend to fraudulently register for an upgraded permit, you can both be fined.

 You can't transfer your parking permit to anyone else.
 If someone offers to sell you one, DON'T BUY IT.
 It could be stolen.

 What Do I Do If I Only Need A Car For A Couple Of Days?

 All students and staff who don't normally park on campus can buy a day permit.

 What About Carpools?

 You are encouraged to ride in carpools.
-Permits for carpools allow you to park in all gold lots or the lot assigned.
+Permits for carpools allow you to park in all gray lots or the lot assigned.
 If you're a commuting student with less than 110 credits and live outside the UD perimeter, a carpool permit lets you park closer to the main campus.
 Each carpool member receives a set number of day passes.

 What Should I Do If I Get A Ticket?

 You can pay or appeal any University Notice of Violation within 15 days.

 Don't ignore a ticket because your friends say you won't get caught.
 You will incur a late fee for every delinquent ticket, and your car can be towed at your expense.